 For the powertrain, Renault used an electric motor and regenerative braking system based on the hardware from its Formula E race cars.
 The motor sends 350 horsepower and 280 pound-feet of torque to the rear wheels, getting the Trezor from 0 to 62 mph in less than four seconds, according to Renault.
 The Trezor uses a carbon fiber passenger cell with tubular steel frames attached to the front and rear, helping keep weight down to 1,600 kilograms (3,527 pounds).

 Instead of conventional doors, the Trezor’s roof lifts off to allow access to the two-seat cockpit.
 The dashboard is one big curved OLED display made from Gorilla Glass, with touch controls handling most functions.
+In front of the cockpit is storage space made from wood that contains custom-made luggage.
 The Trezor is capable of autonomous driving, and when it’s in self-driving mode, the steering wheel extends in width, providing a clearer view of the screen.

-While the Trezor is just a concept car, many of its elements will show up on production Renaults, including at least some of the styling cues, and autonomous-driving tech.
+While the Trezor is just a concept car, many of its elements will show up on production Renaults, including at least some of the styling cues, the dashboard and layout, and autonomous-driving tech.
 Along with partner Nissan, Renault plans to make autonomous systems available on mainstream models beginning in 2020.

 Update: After seeing the Trezor again, we’ve added further details of the vehicle, and a new video.